vh-fsantos/pomodoro-rocketseat/README.md

 ## Layout

-You can see the project layout through [desse link](https://www.figma.com/file/ge20pu3ofMOKoliUyKx1Nl/Move.it-1.0).
+You can see the project layout through [this link](https://www.figma.com/file/ge20pu3ofMOKoliUyKx1Nl/Move.it-1.0).
 Its needed to have an account at [Figma](http://figma.com/) to access.

 ## How to run